IgorCanelo/Machine-Learning/README.md

 # Machine-Learning
 Analysis and predict data

-Kaggle competition, where i tryied to analyse the data and predict the passagers who went transported in a SpaceShip named as Titanic
+Kaggle competition, where I tried to analyze the data and predict the passengers who were transported on a Spaceship named Titanic.